She is the second-fastest U.S. woman to ever run the marathon, but she's still learning how to train for—and race—26.2 miles.

 Identify your bigger picture.
 While it’s important to enjoy the process and build fitness day by day, when you’re looking at the major goals you want to accomplish, map out a route that takes them all into account.

 Successful marathon training cycles build on themselves—if a runner can stay healthy through them, the consistency and the learning process lead to breakthroughs.
-Having a marathon training cycle under her belt that leads to a fast 26.2 miles in Chicago will hopefully also result in better fitness during the leadup to the Trials, which could become a slower, more strategic competition.

 “It’s nice to run fast, try to win, and set records, but experience and having good buildups are also important,” Hasay said.
 “And no buildup is ever the same.
 To some extent, it’s a guessing game still for me.”